Howie Glatter 635nm high brightness red laser 1.25"

 The Howie Glatter Laser Collimator is shock resistant to keep its alignment - even when dropped.

-Includes 123A lithium battery, 1mm aperture stop, removable diffractive element, case, collimation rings and instructions.
+Includes 123A lithium battery, 1mm aperture stop and protective case.

 Howie Glatter Single Deep Red Beam Laser Collimator 1.25" 650nm